 Mr. Krugman, I understand this sentiment.
-As the President of J Street, the pro-Israel, pro-peace lobby, I am followed closely by my own personal buzzsaw.
+As the President of J Street, the pro-Israel, pro-peace, pro-democracy lobby, I am followed closely by my own personal buzzsaw.
 I know that the cost of speaking up about Israel can be so dear that many hundreds of thousands of Jews choose instead to stay silent or disengage from Israel entirely.

 But as you rightly point out, Israel’s present path affects not only Israel, but all Americans and Jews everywhere.